aluisyoanx/aluisyo/README.md

 The Future Of Blockchain Banking

-Aluisyo is a decentralized cryptocurrency based on cryptonote with blockchain banking features and secure messaging.
+Aluisyo is a decentralized cryptocurrency based on cryptonote with enabled blockchain banking features and secure messaging.

 Aluisyo is a fairly launched coin without any premine, ico or dev fee.

+Aluisyo is a complete Solution for your Payments, messaging and banking needs, it provides instant privacy protected transactions and untraceable/self-destructive encrypted messaging transfers with extremely low processing fees in a decentralized peer-to-peer network.

 - Coin Name: Aluisyo
 - Genesis Date: 25-02-19